um-grex/grex-docs/content/english/storage/data-sharing.md

 ## Linux ACLs
 ---

-On the Lustre filesystem (__/global/scratch/$USER__), it is possible to use Linux access control lists (ACLs) which offer more fine-grained control over access than UNIX groups.
-Compute Canada's [Sharing Data](https://docs.alliancecan.ca/wiki/Sharing_data "Sharing data") documentation might be relevant, with one caution: on Grex, there is no project layout as exists on Compute Canada clusters.
+On the Lustre filesystemis (__/project__), it is possible to use Linux access control lists (ACLs) which offer more fine-grained control over access than UNIX groups.
+Compute Canada's [Sharing Data](https://docs.alliancecan.ca/wiki/Sharing_data "Sharing data") documentation describes how to use ACLs for data sharing, and Grex has a similar hierarchical structure of the __/project__ filesystem. __/home__ on Grex is an NFSv4 and has its own syntax of ACLs.
+Generally, we assume that it is the __/project__ where the data would be shared.

-An example setting of ACL command, to allow for "search" access of the top directory to a group wg-abcdf, presumably with some of the directories under it being shared by a UNIX group:
+An example setting of ACL command, to allow for "search" access of the top directory to a group wg-abcdf, presumably with some of the directories under it being shared by a UNIX group (the 123456 is the project GUID of the PI):

 {{< highlight bash >}}
-setfacl -m g:wg-abcdf:X /global/scratch/$USER
+setfacl -m g:wg-abcdf:X /project/123456/$USER
 {{< /highlight >}}

 ## External links